 • professional.

-1. natural stones, such as novaculite or Japanese water stone.
+1. Natural stones, such as novaculite or Japanese water stone.
 Working with such a tool is not very easy.
 They require certain skills and craftsmanship.

 Artificial abrasives are created by mixing diamond powders of different fractions, as well as electrocorundum and carbide.